brundinm/geospy/README.md

 *MRB: Tue 07-Jul-2026*

-Purpose: This repository contains the GeoSpy game as wellas the Ruffle Flash Player emulator.
+Purpose: This repository contains the GeoSpy game as well as the Ruffle Flash Player emulator.

 Description: This repository contains the GeoSpy game (also known as the